hybridgroup/yzma/README.md

 ## More info

-`yzma` is a work in progress but it already has support for a lot of basic functionality.
+`yzma` is a work in progress but it already has support for over 70% of `llama.cpp` functionality.
 See [ROADMAP.md](./ROADMAP.md) for a complete list.

 You can already use VLMs and other language models with full hardware acceleration on Linux, on macOS, and on Windows.